 Sauté mushrooms and garlic in butter, add cream and lemon, and simmer until thickened.

-What goes well with garlic butter salmon?
+What goes well with Garlic Butter Salmon and Mushroom?

 Try mashed potatoes, roasted vegetables, or a fresh salad.
 Wine lovers, go with Sauvignon Blanc.